ludovicianul/ludovicianul.github.io/_posts/2022-11-15-negative-testing-fast.md

 Some findings from the report:
 - `/identity/mfa/login-enforcement/{name}` - lots of errors, CATS receives `connection timeout` exceptions
-- `/sys/pprof/profile` - lots of error, CATS receives `read timeout` exceptions
+- `/sys/pprof/profile` - lots of errors, CATS receives `read timeout` exceptions
 - many other errors related to invalid configuration or input data that return `500` instead of `4XX`